selivan/dotfiles/README.md

-My dotfiles and scripts to symlink configs to this directory
+My dotfiles, scripts to symlink actual to this directory, and sime useful staff.